MicrosoftDocs/windows-dev-docs/hub/powertoys/peek.md

 Press the <kbd>Delete</kbd> key to send the current file to the Recycle Bin.
 Peek will automatically preview the next file.
 If there are no more files to preview, a message will be displayed.

+> [!TIP]
-Note: only files may be deleted.
+> Only files may be deleted.
 Folders may not be deleted, even if they are empty.

 ## Settings